-If you accidentally delete a linux partition on your hard drive, it is possible that, you will also end up with a grub misconfiguration.
+If you accidentally delete a Linux partition on your hard drive, it is possible that you will also end up with a grub misconfiguration.
 If you have a Windows Recovery CD, that is no problem.
-Because, you can simply use that CD to recover your boot sector.
-But if you don’t, then this guide may help you to rescue your boot record (MBR) using linux usb drive.
-Of course, this recovery option requires that you have a bootable linux USB already.
+Because you can simply use that CD to recover your boot sector.

 Recovering MBR (master boot record) using Linux LiveCD or LiveUSB

 To recover MBR of your computer we are going to use TestDisk utility which comes included in most of the LiveCD or LiveUSB installations.
 If you don't have test disk utility, you can get it from their download page.

 Here are the steps for recovering MBR using TestDisk:

 - Open up a terminal window and type